Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Introduction

-These properties give STeP unique capabilities that were unavailable in prior abstractions for SDAs.
-First, it enables capturing performance-critical metrics such as off-chip traffic, on-chip memory requirement, and operational intensity at the abstraction level.
-We show how STeP provides insight into memory-intensive tensor applications and validate the captured metrics with a cycle-accurate simulator (\Cref{sec:implementation}).
-STeP also enables expressing optimizations such as dynamic parallelization, configuration time-multiplexing, and dynamic tiling (\Cref{sec:evaluation}), which were not expressible in prior abstractions for SDAs.
-We evaluate each optimization on representative layers from open-source large language models (LLMs) with real-world traces using a cycle-approximate simulator.
-Our evaluations show a geometric mean of $2.1\times$ less on-chip memory requirement with dynamic tiling, $2.57\times$ improved compute utilization with configuration time-multiplexing, and $1.5\times$ speedup with dynamic parallelization when compared to the implementations available in prior abstractions.
-Lastly, we discuss various ways and trade-offs for supporting dynamic features of STeP on SDAs (\Cref{sec:discussion}).
+These properties give STeP unique capabilities that are unavailable in prior abstractions for SDAs.
+First, STeP captures performance-critical metrics such as off-chip traffic, on-chip memory requirement, and operational intensity at the abstraction level.
+We show how STeP provides insight into memory-bound tensor applications and validate the captured metrics with a cycle-accurate simulator (\Cref{sec:implementation}).
+STeP also enables expressing optimizations such as dynamic tiling, configuration time-multiplexing, and dynamic parallelization (\Cref{sec:evaluation}), which are not expressible in prior abstractions for SDAs.
+We evaluate each optimization on representative layers from open-source LLMs with real-world traces using a cycle-approximate simulator.
+Our evaluation shows that these optimizations break the Pareto-optimal frontier from prior work by delivering speedups and/or resource savings.
+Specifically, dynamic tiling delivers a Pareto Improvement Distance~\cite{ferretti2020,meng2016,fist2020}\footnote{The Pareto Improvement Distance measures the distance from a new design point $p$ to a reference Pareto frontier $P$.
+For more detail, see \Cref{subsec:dyn-tiling}.} of $1.33\times 2.11\times$; Configuration time-multiplexing delivers $2.51\times 2.64\times$ higher compute utilization; Dynamic parallelization achieves $1.14\times$${\sim}$ $2.72\times$ speedup.
+We also evaluate the optimizations on end-to-end models, achieving upto $1.27\times$ speedup while using 69\% less on-chip memory and 54\% fewer compute resources on Qwen3-30B-A3B.
+Lastly, we discuss future compilation to STeP and approaches for supporting the dynamic features of STeP in SDA hardware (\Cref{sec:discussion}).

-Overall, our contributions are: \begin{itemize} \item An asynchronous dataflow abstraction for SDAs (STeP) with full support for dynamism (\Cref{sec:step}). \item A symbolic system based on STeP's shape semantics to extract performance-critical metrics (\Cref{sec:implementation}). \item Optimizations that exploit the dynamic features and explicit memory hierarchy of STeP (\Cref{sec:evaluation}) and an outline of how those abstract dynamic features would be supported in SDA hardware (\Cref{sec:discussion}). \item A performance and resource utilization investigation on the impact of dynamic optimizations enabled by STeP on representative LLM applications (\Cref{sec:evaluation}). \end{itemize}
+Overall, our contributions are: \begin{itemize} \item An asynchronous dataflow abstraction for SDAs (STeP) with first-class support for dynamism (\Cref{sec:step}). \item A symbolic system based on STeP's shape semantics to extract performance-critical metrics (\Cref{sec:implementation}). \item Optimizations that exploit the dynamic features and explicit memory hierarchy of STeP (\Cref{sec:evaluation}) and an outline of how those abstract dynamic features would be supported in SDA hardware (\Cref{sec:discussion}). \item A performance and resource utilization investigation on the impact of dynamic optimizations enabled by STeP on representative LLM applications (\Cref{sec:evaluation}). \end{itemize}